cmcarey/oneflashcard/README.md

 Oneflashcard eschews this concept of a set in favor of a system of tags; apply as many tags as you like to a card, and then later filter, review, and learn all of the cards that have a specific tag.

 The application is currently in **pre-alpha** and is being developed as a personal project.
 I was irritated that no flashcard application had this feature, and so I am building one 🕺.

+# Status

+This project is still in early stage development.
+Some (quite important) missing features are:

+🔑 SAML / OAuth authentication support
+🔥 Web client unit testing
+🗺 API annotation using OpenAPI
+💡 Basically the entire client
+📝 Documentation

 # Server